What is AI inventory management?

 Warehouse operations

 AI tools can use real-time data to optimize warehouse operations, including layout design and fulfillment processes.
 AI algorithms analyze data on product sizes, demand trends and turnover rates to recommend the most efficient storage configurations.
-This can help streamline workflows, reduce lead times and lower operational costs, enhancing overall functionality and customer satisfaction.
+This process can help streamline workflows, reduce lead times and lower operational costs, enhancing overall functionality and customer satisfaction.

 What are the benefits of AI in inventory management?